wandersick/aerozoom/Readme.txt

      -  Many subtle UI improvements, e.g. Menu separator.
      -  Right-clicking the Panel switches between Modern/Classic.
-     -  Single-clicking the tray icon or the 'off' button on AZ Panel turns off/on AeroZoom temporarily in an easy way.
+     -  Single-clicking the tray icon or the 'off' button on Panel turns off/on AeroZoom temporarily in an easy way.
      -  Non-admins can now have their configs auto backed up.
      -  Fixed a Custom Hotkeys bug that exclusively takes over hotkeys.
-        (Now compatible with the Firefox add-on Image Zoom.)
+        (Now compatible with the Firefox add-on Image Zoom)
-     -  More use of the OSD.
+     -  Uses the OSD more.
 Custom Hotkeys can be dis/enabled in sets.
      -  Latest AutoHotkey_L version (1.1.7.3).

   #  2012/01/10 - 3.1